jfelchner/ruby-progressbar/README.md

 * `%i`: Display the incomplete space of the bar (this string will only contain whitespace eg: `    `)
 * `%%`: A literal percent sign `%`

-All values have an absolute length with the exception of the bar flags (eg `%B`, `%r`, etc) which will occupy any leftover space.
+All values have an absolute length with the exception of the bar flags (eg `%B`, `%b`, etc) which will occupy any leftover space.
 You can use as many bar flags as you'd like, but if you do weird things, weird things will happen; so be wary.
-If so, the remaining space will be divided up equally among them.

 ### Example